kirkofypsi/7DWorkProblemModel/corporate.md

 Culturama:

- - leverages advanced NLP technology, akin to OpenAI's ChatGPT, to accurately identify detailed workplace problems, going beyond simple sentiment analysis in employee opinions.
+ - leverages advanced NLP technology, akin to OpenAI's ChatGPT, to accurately identify detailed workplace problems, going beyond simple sentiment analysis in employee opinions,

- - achieves an impressive F1-score of 0.93 on a 100K-example dataset, demonstrating the effectiveness of its fine-tuned classification model.
+ - achieves an impressive F1-score of 0.93 on a 100K-example dataset, demonstrating the effectiveness of its fine-tuned classification model,

  - successfully identifies work-related issues in 94% of 5 million employee opinions, showcasing its ability to handle multiple languages and contexts.